opengutenberg/constructor/README.md

-# Serenix Linux iso builder
+# Constructor Linux iso builder

 ### Why ?
 I would like an ubuntu/debian distro with enlightenment as window manager.
 It should focus on security and privacy, in the end.